bcbwilla/skatewords/README.md

  - Tell others about skatewords (preferably people with predispositions to contributing to open source skateboarding related twitter bots).
  - Tweet the [author](https://www.twitter.com/bcbwilla) about any strange behvior / bugs / cool things you'd like to see added.
  - [Follow](https://twitter.com/skatewords) and send compliments.

+More silly skateboarding analytics on the [author's blog](http://www.electronexchange.net).